4.9-Stars

 It is better to leave space between the fan and ceiling, as the fan will draw in more air, improving air circulation.
 Also, the blades will be closer to you to feel more air.

-Most of the fans come with a short downrod made for standard ceilings.
-So, if your ceiling is lower, you’ll have to directly flush-mount the fan, removing the downrod altogether.
+Most of the fans come with a short download made for standard ceilings.
+So, if your ceiling is lower, you’ll have to flush-mount the fan directly, removing the downrod altogether.

 B. Installation